 - Establishment of a stabilization center BCHD has secured $3.6 million in capital funds to build a “stabilization center” – also known as a sobering center – for those in need of temporary service related to intoxication.
 This is the first step in our efforts to start a 24/7 "Urgent Care" for addiction and mental health disorders – a comprehensive, community-based “ER” dedicated to patients presenting with substance abuse and mental health complaints.
 Just as a patient with a physical complaint can go into an ER any time of the day for treatment, a person suffering from addiction must be able to seek treatment on-demand.
 This center will enable patients to self-refer or be brought by families, police, or EMS – a “no wrong door” policy ensures that nobody would be turned away.
 The center would provide full capacity treatment in both intensive inpatient and low-intensity outpatient settings, and connect patients to case management and other necessary services such as housing and job training.

-- Trauma-Informed Care There is growing recognition in Baltimore City that generations of exposure to poverty, racism, violent crime and domestic violence has resulted in extremely high levels of traumatic stress for individuals, families and communities across the City.
-Recognizing that trauma is a major underlying factor of behavioral health issues and violence, BCHD has launched a trauma-informed care training initiative across city government, which has already reached more than 1,200 city employees including police officers and other front-line city workers.
+- Trauma-Informed Care There is growing recognition in Baltimore City that generations of exposure to poverty, racism, violent crime, and domestic violence have resulted in extremely high levels of traumatic stress for individuals, families, and communities across the City.
+Recognizing that trauma is a major underlying factor of behavioral health issues and violence, BCHD has launched a trauma-informed care training initiative across the city government, which has already reached more than 1,200 city employees including police officers and other front-line city workers.
 The goal of this initiative is to educate all front-line city workers educated in trauma-informed approaches, including:

 - Understanding trauma

 - Understanding the impact of traumatic stress on brain development

 - Integrating trauma-informed practices into work with City residents